 All Metanorma XML documents that are generated by the Metanorma tool are validated against a formal schema for the document structure, as well as style rules around content.

-During build you may see a sequence of warnings—pay attention to them!
+During build you may see a sequence of warnings — please pay attention to them!